How To Check Quality of Data Entry-Excel Tips & Tricks

 - Select the Error Alert tab to instruct what to do to counter invalid data entry.

-- Stop: Eliminates invalid entries entirely.
+Stop: Eliminates invalid entries entirely.

-- Warning: Alarms the user, but allows them to proceed.
+Warning: Alarms the user but allows them to proceed.

-- Information: Routes information without restrictions.
+Information: Routes information without restrictions.

-- Click OK to formally enable validation rules to run.
+Click OK to formally enable validation rules to run.

-2. Setting Standardised Formats
+2. Setting Standardized Formats

-To bring the consistency in the format across the spreadsheet, this setting is used.
+To bring consistency in the format across the spreadsheet, this setting is used.
 You can define specific formats for dates, numbers, and text to avoid inconsistent entries.

-Example: Let’s say the date is standardised by selecting a specific date format, i.e., MM/DD/YYYY.
+Example: Let’s say the date is standardized by selecting a specific date format, i.e., MM/DD/YYYY.
 This entry format automatically removes the chances of misinterpretations during analysis.
 Thereby, the processing errors are proactively controlled by 20%.

 - Click the cells or range where the formatting is to be applied.

-- Apply dates-related criteria as validation.
+- Apply date‑related criteria as validation.

 3. Circle Invalid Data

 How long will it take to find errors in an Excel sheet if you have to do it manually?
 For sure, it will be a lengthy process.
-Its “Circle Invalid Data” feature is there to shorten this timeframe.
+Its Circle Invalid Data feature shortens this timeframe.
 It’s like an alert that prompts when any validation rules are violated.
-So, this feature highlights mistakes to integrate quality in the database.
+So, this feature highlights mistakes to integrate quality in the database and is among the useful data quality assessment tools that Excel offers.

 Use Case: You can highlight invalid phone numbers and email IDs in a spreadsheet and align the valid contacts for emailing.
 It can reduce the bounce rate by 25%.

-How to Use Circle Invalid Data:
+How to Use Circle Invalid Data in Excel to Spot Mistakes Instantly?

-- Visit the Data Validation menu.
+Visit the Data Validation menu.

-- Mouse over the dropdown button and select Circle Invalid Data.
+House over the dropdown button and select Circle Invalid Data.

-- This validation will immediately highlight invalid entries with red circles.
+This validation will immediately highlight invalid entries with red circles.

-4. Removing Validation Rules
+4. Removing Validation Rules in Excel Without Affecting Existing Data

 Sometimes, you don’t need validation rules to be applied.
 It can be done without affecting existing data this way.